Riff-Technologies/code-checkout-vscode/README.md

 ## 🌐 Platform & Tools

-code-checkout is more than just an npm package - it's a complete platform for managing your software licensing:
+code-checkout-vscode is more than just an npm package - it's a complete platform for managing your software licensing:

 - 💼 [Create a free account](https://codecheckout.dev/login) to get started
 - 🖥️ Web Dashboard - Manage licenses, track usage, and view analytics